cwru-commlab/software_lab_template/README.md

 # software_lab_template
 _This is a template for software lab repositories in CWRU communications courses.
+These labs may involve hardware, but are mostly based around software simulations or software-defined radio.
 Replace the italicized text as described.
 Here, give a brief description of what this module is for._

 ### Information Table
 _Fill out this table._